regismeyssonnier/Snake3d/README.md

 Game made with babylon.js

-Copy the code in the playground babylon.js or change the function createScene int your code.
+Copy the code in the playground babylon.js or change the function createScene in your code.